mhuertascompany/IAC_XXX_WINTER/morphology/Readme.md

 - For the "deep" approach, the input will be the jpeg images.
 The jpeg images can be donwnloaded [here](https://drive.google.com/drive/folders/1ufj6ATroZ3emBbSQfQhcL_6W87EPgTaS?usp=sharing).
 The name is  matched to the ID in the catalog.
 Donwloand the folder with the images and put it in the same folder where the jupyter notebooks are

-- A [jupyter notebook] (morph_classical_ML.ipynb) for the shallow approach is provided.
+- A [jupyter notebook](morph_classical_ML.ipynb) for the shallow approach is provided.
 I used RFs and ANNs.

 - A jupyter notebook for the deep approach.